profetolocka/XIAO/English/RP2040-Base-Oled-DHT11-Mpy/README.md

-# Lectura de sensor DHT11
+# DHT11 Sensor Reading

-# Descripción
+# Description
-Este programa es una demostración de como se leen datos de temperatura y humedad de un módulo **Grove DHT11** usando una placa **XIAO RP2040**.
+This program demonstrates how to read temperature and humidity data from a **Grove DHT11** module using a **XIAO RP2040** board.
-El módulo **Grove DHT11** se conecta al pin **D7**
+The **Grove DHT11** module is connected to pin **D7**.

 ![XIAO RP2040](images/RP2040OledDHT11.jpg)

-# Librerías
+# Libraries
-Este proyecto utiliza la librería `ssd1306.py` oficial que puede copiarse manualmente al sistema de archivos de la XIAO o a través del **gestor de paquetes** de Thonny.
+This project uses the official `ssd1306.py` library, which can be manually copied to the XIAO file system or installed via Thonny's **package manager**.

-La librería para leer el DHT11 se encuentra incluída en el firmware de Micropython.
+The library for reading the DHT11 is included in the MicroPython firmware.